fofr/sam-and-paul.com/source/_posts/imfolozi-south-africa.md

 What a privilege it was to see this rare beast, only 2,000 still exist in the wild.

-### Bry
+### Braai

-At camp we made a fire, and Kelsey cooked us a bry; grilled chicken, sausage, venison burgers, curried butternut squash, potatoes and a chick-pea and baked bean sauce.
+At camp we made a fire from dry tree branches and Kelsey cooked us a braai; grilled chicken, sausage, venison burgers, curried butternut squash, potatoes and a chick-pea and baked bean sauce.
 A scrumptious feast cooked over hot coals.

 ## Species spotted